JennEYoon/datasciY/datasciY.com/html-view-on-github.md

-# Linke to preview HTML pages on Github.
+# Links to preview HTML pages on Github.

 >To view HTML files directly from Github, prepend the following text to your URL in the address cell:
 >  - https://htmlpreview.github.io/?